 I never considered myself much of a dinosaur history buff, but as soon as I stepped into the Utah State University Eastern Prehistoric Museum and came face to face with the full body skeleton of a fearsome-looking Utahraptor, a smile spread across my face.
 And that smile stayed there for the entire two hours I spent exploring the museum on a quiet Thursday afternoon.

-In a region where archaeologists have found fossils from more dinosaur species than anywhere else in the country, a museum like this feels right at home in Utah.
+In a region where archaeologists have found fossils from more dinosaur species than anywhere else in the country, a museum like this feels right at home in Utah (Read: A Deep Dig into Utah's Deep Time).
 Located in downtown Price, the Prehistoric Museum showcases 3 billion years of Utah’s history through exhibits in geology, archaeology and paleontology.
 It’s a place where the stories of Earth’s landscapes transforming across millennia, dinosaurs evolving and dying, and humans making this land home for thousands of years all come together under one roof.
 In many regards, the museum houses the most complete record of prehistoric life of anywhere on the planet.

 First, The Story of Humans in Utah